Key insights:

 Above-ground pools

-These pools are made of steel or polymer walls which stand above the ground.
-Sometimes, these pools are surrounded by decking which creates the ideal backyard setup for swimmers and sunbathers alike.
+These pools are made of steel or polymer walls that stand above the ground.
+Sometimes, these pools are surrounded by decking, which creates the ideal backyard setup for swimmers and sunbathers alike.

 Pros of above-ground pools: